vityaman/yqls-vscode/README.md

 ## Build & Run

-Open the repository via the VSCode Editor and launch "Launch Client" via F5.
+Open the repository via the VSCode Editor and launch "Launch Client" via `F5`.
+Other commands are available in the root `package.json`.